-

 Global Oversight and Resources

-The UNDP Global Fund/Health Implementation Support Team uses the UNDP OAI’s audit observations and recommendations to tailor its support, tools and guidance to COs.
+The UNDP Global Fund Partnership and Health Systems Team (GFPHST) uses the UNDP OAI’s audit findings and recommendations to tailor its support, tools and guidance to COs acting as interim PR for Global Fund funded programmes.
 The Team monitors the fulfilment of audit recommendations on a bi-monthly basis and, where required, it is available to provide additional support.